KieranSweeden/southpaw-boxing/TESTING.md

 - When clicked, a menu item hasn't been selected and the user decides to click on the page to collapse the dropdown menu, the heading dropdown menus within the boxing guide page maintain a lighter colour as if they're currently selected, despite that not being the case.

+- On first load, the video background for index.html doesn't start.
+It does however play as intended on the second load onwards.

 ## Responsive Design Testing

 ### Hardware Used